Giounona/NER/README.md

 # NER

-# Project implements a multi-language Named Enity Recognition system
+### This project implements a multi-language Named Enity Recognition system using Spacy